Sessions, Justice Dept. are public face of Trump's immigration policy

 But in numerous instances, Sessions has been associated with policies his department would otherwise not have a large role in -- and the Justice Department seems to relish taking it on.

 Asked for comment, a Justice Department spokesman said Sessions is "proud" to execute the administration's agenda "in lockstep" with Nielsen.

-The DHS declined to comment.
+After previously declining to comment, a DHS official said after publication of this report that the DHS and the Justice Department "work collaboratively" on many immigration issues and that agencies and Cabinet officials working "closely together" is "common."

 A former Obama administration Justice Department immigration official, however, said the department's hand in making policy is counter to what has traditionally been its role -- serving as the government's lawyer to defend policies.